Civil registration

 • If both parents have been recognised as refugees in Belgium, the request needs to be sent to the “Helpdesk Recognised Refugees and Stateless Persons” of the CGRS;

-• If one of the parents is not a recognised refugee in Belgium, the request needs to be addressed to the Immigration Office.
+• If one of the parents is not a recognised refugee in Belgium, the request needs to be addressed to the Immigration Office by e-mail.

-If paternity has not been legally established, the mother of a child born in Belgium can also apply to the “Helpdesk Recognised Refugees and Stateless Persons” but she must submit a recent copy of the child’s birth certificate.[1]
+If paternity has not been legally established and the mother wants to ask for her child, born in Belgium, to be granted the refugee status, she needs to apply via the “Helpdesk Recognised Refugees and Stateless Persons” and must submit a recent copy of the child’s birth certificate.[1]

 Children born in Belgium after the parents have been granted subsidiary protection must be entered by the municipality in the register of foreign nationals, provided they present their birth certificates.
 Children who arrived in Belgium after the parents were granted subsidiary protection status must be declared to the Immigration Office, if no family reunification procedure has been initiated.